-During the 2011-2012 fiscal year, the District provided in excess of \$35.3 million in financial aid to students attending classes at the three colleges.
-This aid was provided in the form of grants, scholarships, loans, and fee waivers funded through the Federal government, the State and local sources.
+The District acts as a pass-through for financial aid funds distributed to its students.
+During FY 2012-2013, the District provided in excess of \$32.9 million in financial aid to students attending classes at the three colleges.
+This aid was provided in the form of grants, scholarships and loans funded through the Federal government and the State System Office.

-The District is continuing several construction and modernization projects at our three college campuses.
-Current projects commitments total \$42.1 million to be funded with the District's bond programs.
+In 2002 and 2006, the voters of Contra Costa County approved over \$400 million in capital bonds to be financed through property tax assessments.
+The District is utilizing these funds for several construction and modernization projects at its three college campuses.
+Current project commitments total \$41.0 million to be funded with the District's bond programs.